skylark-appify/skylark-appify-routers/README.md

 - Run npm install to ensure the required dependencies are installed.
 - change current directory to build/, and run gulp.
 The builds will be placed in the dist/ directory.

+## Integration
+This library is completely built-in on [skylark-spa](https://github.com/skylarkjs/skylark-spa), and when you use [skylark-spa](https://github.com/skylarkjs/skylark-spa) or [skylark.js](https://github.com/skylarkjs/skylark) to develop an application, you do not have to use this library's API directly

 ## License